webplatform/docs-wpd/Editors_Guide/step_6_author_or_upload_new_content/index.md

 ===Topics and topic clusters===

-====API Basic Listing Configuration Query===
+====API Basic Listing Configuration Query====

 Use '''topics''' to describe the article within the context of its template type (these are described in the [[WPD:New_Page]] page).
 That is, if the page is for an API object (which uses the API_Object template), and the article is about the CSS-Regions API, then the topic checkbox to check is "CSS-Regions."
-This allows you to specify the query, "[[Category:CSS-Regions]][[Category:API_Objects]]" in the API_Listing page that produces a summary table of all the API objects.
+This allows you to specify the query, "<nowiki>[[Category:CSS-Regions]][[Category:API_Objects]]</nowiki>" in the API_Listing page that produces a summary table of all the API objects.
 This query says, "fetch me the pages of the CSS-Regions topic that are also API_Object pages."
 See [[WPD:Creating_API_pages#Object_listing_page_content|Creating API pages]] for more information.